kohenheard/Fennecxx-Hyper-Engine/README.md

 # Fennecxx-Hyper-Engine
-a discrete, hyper-fast, online games website with a built-in proxy.
+a discrete, hyper-fast games website. designed for school gaming in mind.